 There are different ways to standardize assessments.
 Below is the best practice that is required at IAA.
-When standardizing grades, each teacher should select at least five samples of an assessment task from each grade level.
+When standardizing grades, each teacher should select three samples of an assessment task from each grade level.
 The samples should be chosen from three different levels:

-- Two comparatively good
+- comparatively good

-- Two average
+- average

-- One comparatively weak
+- comparatively weak

-After completing the initial standardisation, teachers individually grade the assessments and complete the standardization form for each of the three samples.
+After completing the initial standardisation, teachers individually mark the assessments and complete the standardization form for each of the three samples.
 The teachers should indicate the level achieved and write in the comments space why such a level was achieved.
-Next, the teachers review samples and grade together.
+Next, the teachers review samples and marks together.
 The teachers must come to a consensus on the final grade.
 If the teachers are unable to resolve any discrepancies, the Head of Department makes a final decision that is binding to all concerned and must be applied to all student work.